ChauffeurPrive/stakhanov/.github/CONTRIBUTING.md

 to make sure that it works on the platforms that Node.js supports.
 This is done by running the code through the CI system.

-Only a Collaborator can start a CI run.
+Only a maintainer can start a CI run.
 Usually one of them will do it for you as approvals for the Pull Request come in.
-If not, you can ask a Collaborator to start a CI run.
+If not, you can ask a maintainer to start a CI run.

 <a id="developers-certificate-of-origin"></a>
 ## Developer's Certificate of Origin 1.1